sunnythaper/python_scripts/README.md

 3. If you set `save_file` to false, go to the Home Assistant logs to copy the generated YAML for the scene.
 4. If you set `save_file` to true, go to your configuration folder and open `generated_scene.yaml`.

+This script allows you to specify either domains or entities directly.
+If both domains and entities are defined, the script will prioritize entities over domains.

 ### EXAMPLE SERVICE DATA

 ![example service call](https://github.com/sunnythaper/python_scripts/raw/master/readme-assets/service_call.png)